-We proactively manage our strong financial position to maintain high credit ratings.
+SMUD proactively manages our strong financial position to maintain high credit ratings.
 These strong credit ratings improve access to credit markets and result in a lower cost of borrowing.
 Both quantitative (financial strength) and qualitative (business and operating characteristics) factors are considered by the credit rating agencies in establishing a company's credit rating.
-As of December 31, 2022, SMUD's bonds had an underlying rating of "AA" from Standard & Poor's, "AA" from Fitch, and "Aa3" from Moody's.
+As of December 31, 2023, SMUD's bonds had an underlying rating of "AA" from Standard & Poor's, "AA" from Fitch, and "Aa3" from Moody's.
 Some of SMUD's bonds are insured and are rated by the rating agencies at the higher of the insurer's rating or SMUD's underlying rating.
+In February 2024, Moody's upgraded SMUD's rating to Aa2 from Aa3 changing SMUD's financial outlook from positive to stable.